MarkEdmondson1234/ga-dashboard-demo/README.md

  - 54.204.34.9
  - 54.204.36.75
  - 54.204.37.78
-3. Create another file called source.r file in the same directory with the below content filled in with your details.
+3. Create another file called secrets.r file in the same directory with the below content filled in with your details.
 This file is called in functions.r

         # secrets.r
         options(mysql = list(